New Student Fellowships

 How to apply:

-• Prospective students apply for Diversity Recruitment Fellowships through the Graduate School admissions application.
+• Prospective doctoral students apply for Founder’s Excellence Fellowships through the Graduate School admissions application.

-• To be considered for nomination for a Diversity Recruitment Fellowship, eligible applicants must respond “yes” to the question on the admissions application asking whether they would be interested in being considered for a Diversity Recruitment Fellowship.
+• To be considered for nomination for a Founder’s Excellence Fellowship, eligible applicants must respond “yes” to the question on the admissions application asking whether they would be interested in being considered for a Founder’s Excellence Fellowship.

-• The director of graduate studies for the graduate field to which the applicant is applying must submit a letter of nomination and a mentoring plan to the Graduate School for consideration by the associate dean for inclusion and faculty and student engagement and the assistant dean for access and recruitment in the Graduate School.
+• The director of graduate studies for the graduate field to which the applicant is applying must submit a letter of nomination and a mentoring plan to support the nominee’s transition into and progression through their graduate studies.
+The mentoring plan may be informed by content provided via the FAIM Resource Center.

 Thanks to Scandinavia Fellowship